saulalbert/CABNC/README.md

 # CABNC transcription project

 ## Outline
-A detailed conversation analytic transcriptions of naturalistic conversations from a subcorpus of the [British National Corpus](http://www.natcorp.ox.ac.uk/) amounting to around 4.2 million words.
+A detailed conversation analytic transcription of naturalistic conversations from a subcorpus of the [British National Corpus](http://www.natcorp.ox.ac.uk/) amounting to around 4.2 million words.

 ## Accessing and using CABNC data